Ginimo/FindYourDog-DB-/README.md

 ## DATA

 The data is extracted from two different APIs the Dog API and the Dog Breed API.
 For that you will need to configure your own API Keys.
+Additionally there are 2 flat files (CSV) which are extracted from a Open Data Platform.

 ## USAGE